 Tuesdays from 10:30 a.m. to noon in the Houston Room

-This group started reading the Gospels in early January and expects to remain in them for a while.
 New members can join at any time - discussions are self contained and it does not matter if you haven’t followed along to this point.
-Cathy Glazer continues to lead this group.
+Cathy Glazer leads this group.

 Thursdays from 7:30 to 8:45 a.m. in the Houston Room